 It is estimated that a quarter of those currently in detention have been set free – but that over 900 people remain locked up.

-Kamal’s team is working to secure the release of all UK detainees based on a principle that has arrived from case law, which states that you can only detain someone if you can affect their removal within a reasonable time scale.
+Dunya Kamal, a trainee solicitor at Duncan Lewis Solicitors, is working to secure the release of all UK detainees based on a principle that has arrived from case law, which states that you can only detain someone if you can affect their removal within a reasonable time scale.

-As a result, Kamal is calling for the release of everyone currently being detained.
+Using this, Kamal is calling for the release of everyone currently being detained.
 “Their detention is arguably unlawful because there is no reasonable prospect of removal because all countries have effectively shut their borders,” she explains.
 “The Home office can’t say that they can put one of our clients on a flight within a determined timescale, because that’s simply not happening across the board”.

 Kamal points to recent action taken by the Spanish government, who released every migrant being held in the Barcelona detention centre in March, asking, “Why hasn’t that happened yet for us?… The more time that goes on the more risk there is for a real rapid spread across detention centres”.